 Sola Look always wanted to do different and fun types of products so when David saw Sugarpill's Edward Scissorhands eyeshadow palette it was a no-brainer.
 "Why not turn some of our favorite movies and TV shows into makeup collections?"
 And that's exactly what they did - Dirty Dancing, Charmed, Saved By The Bell, Grease, Beverly Hills, 90210 and Flashdance.

-Fast forward to 2020 and Athena is now the Creative Director of Sola Look Cosmetics.
+Fast forward to 2020 and Athena is now the Creative Director and Co-Owner of Sola Look Cosmetics.
 She will be sharing various experiences and opinions so you can get to know her a little better.